alessandromanattini/ANSAL/README.md

 ![Synth Block Scheme](ReadmeFiles/SynthClassScheme.png)

-## Synth Module GUI
+## Communication between SuperCollider and Processing

-The Processing code creates a graphical user interface (GUI) that allows users to control various musical parameters.
-These parameters are sent to SuperCollider using the Open Sound Control (OSC) protocol.
-SuperCollider processes these parameters to produce the corresponding audio output and can send updates back to Processing to dynamically adjust the GUI.
+Processing creates a graphical user interface (GUI) that allows users to control musical parameters, which are sent to SuperCollider via the Open Sound Control (OSC) protocol.
+SuperCollider processes these inputs to produce audio and can send updates back to Processing for dynamic GUI adjustments.

+This interaction is illustrated in the diagram below:

 ![Synth GUI](ReadmeFiles/CommunicationDiagram2.png)

+Below, we outline the roles of SuperCollider and Processing in managing the GUI and their communication methods.

 ### Processing
-The Processing code is responsible for creating the GUI, which includes buttons, sliders, and knobs for controlling various musical parameters such as volume, low-pass filters (LPF), instrument selection, octaves, control pedals, and presets.
-When a user interacts with the GUI components, OSC messages are sent to SuperCollider to update the corresponding musical parameters.
-The functions are shown [here](ReadmeFiles/ProcessingFunctions.txt).
+Processing generates the GUI, including buttons, sliders, and knobs for controlling parameters such as volume, low-pass filters (LPF), instrument selection, octaves, control pedals, and presets.
+Excluding initialization and support functions, the code can be grouped into the following main sections:

-#### OSC Communication
-The oscEvent(OscMessage theOscMessage) function handles the reception of OSC messages from SuperCollider.
-When an OSC message is received, the GUI components are updated accordingly.
+* **Communication Management with SuperCollider:**
+   * *Sending OSC Messages*: the code handles sending OSC messages to SuperCollider to communicate various parameters.
+Functions send the names of selected instruments, control parameters such as mono status, volume, low-pass filter (LPF) frequency, BPM, vocoder volume, and the state of the graphical user interface (GUI).
+Additionally, they send selected octaves and accelerometer values.
+   * *Receiving OSC Messages*: When OSC messages are received from SuperCollider, the graphical interface updates accordingly.
+This includes updating knobs, sliders, and labels with received values and control statuses, such as the mono and GUI buttons.

+* **User Input Management:** the graphical interface allows users to interact with various controls.
+Buttons enable changing instruments, octaves, control pedal settings, accelerometers, and presets.
+Each button has a listener that changes its background color and sends an OSC message to SuperCollider.
+Sliders and knobs allow adjusting parameters such as BPM, vocoder volume, overall volume, and filter frequencies, sending the selected values to SuperCollider when modified.

+* **GUI Update:** the code graphically updates the user interface in each frame, drawing shapes and logos on the GUI window.

+The functions are detailed [here](ReadmeFiles/ProcessingFunctions.txt).

 ### SuperCollider
-The SuperCollider code manages the reception and processing of OSC messages sent from the Processing GUI.
-It also sends OSC messages back to Processing to update the GUI based on the current state of the audio parameters.

-The ~updateGUI function sends OSC messages to Processing to update the GUI with the current values of audio parameters.
-This function is periodically executed by the ~guiRoutine to ensure the GUI remains synchronized with the audio processing state.

-### Routine
-The ~guiRoutine is a loop that calls ~updateGUI every 0.1 seconds to send updates to the Processing GUI.
-This ensures that all parameter changes in SuperCollider are reflected in the GUI.
+In SuperCollider, we can also divide communication management into main sections:

+* **Receiving OSC Messages:** the code handles receiving OSC messages from Processing via OSCdef, which defines various handlers to process the received messages.
+These handlers update corresponding variables based on the messages received.
+They manage different aspects such as instrument selection, mono control, volume, low-pass filter, drum sequence BPM, octave selection, vocoder management, control pedal and glove mapping, and preset selection.

+* **Sending OSC Messages:** the ~updateGUI function sends OSC messages to Processing to keep the GUI updated.
+This function sends information about instrument volumes, low-pass filter cut-off frequencies, selected preset, selected instruments, mono status, drum sequence BPM, current glove status, vocoder volume, vocoder editor status, control pedal mapping, and selected octaves.

+* **GUI Update Routine:** the ~guiRoutine ensures that the GUI is always synchronized with the current parameter states by executing the ~updateGUI function every 0.1 seconds.